 Parallelwelten (Parallel Worlds)

-Parallelwelten is a programme devised by young people for young people, looking at the world of (computer) games.
+Parallelwelten is a programme devised by young people for young people.
 Through a variety of formats, it links itself to the programmes featured by the festivals or to an exhibition at Gropius Bau, always in parallel with the contexts and duration of these events.
 Workshops and discursive formats will be developed together with a peer group of young adults, who will in turn contribute topics and priorities for the target group (16+).
 The main interest here lies in a close cooperation with Berliner Festspiele’s existing programme lines.

 Funded by Karl Schlecht Stiftung

 Our festivals have a long-standing tradition of cooperating with departments of theatre studies and musicology at several universities.
 Discursive formats and creative programmes that encourage participants’ own compositions and productions are part of these cooperation projects, such as Open Campus or QuerKlang, for example.
 We are looking forward to hearing young voices and opinions on all of our activities!

 A collaboration between young refugees from the AWO Refugium at Kaiserdamm, the Berliner Festspiele and the Berlin University of the Arts

 The Berlin Mondiale initiates and monitors partnerships between cultural institutions and refugee centres in Berlin.
 Launched in 2014, this project by the Rat für die Künste Berlin, with special support from the Flüchtlingsrat Berlin e.V. is financially supported by the Projektfonds Kulturelle Bildung Berlin and sponsored by the Kulturnetzwerk Neukölln e.V.
 Since the autumn of 2015, Berliner Festspiele and the Berlin University of the Arts have been partners of the Berlin Mondiale and work together with the residents and the team of the AWO Refugium at Kaiserdamm.